smotastic/vintage-fish/README.md

 To find a task that has to be potentially started a poll will check every minute if a task should be automatically started.
 A task should be started if his "started" time is equals to the current time.

 A task can only be automatically started if no other task is currently running.

 If a task should be started, but cannot, a warning is shown to the user.
+The user can now chose if he want to stop the currently running task, and continue the task which can be automatically started.
+If the user confirms this, the currently running task will be stopped (***Manually Stop Task***), and the other task will be started.

 If a task can be started, all conditions of ***Manually Start Task*** are applied as well.